glic3rinu/passlib/docs/lib/passlib.hash.postgres_md5.rst

 .. currentmodule:: passlib.hash

-This class implemented the md5-based hash algorithm used by PostgreSQL to store it's user account passwords.
+This class implements the md5-based hash algorithm used by PostgreSQL to store it's user account passwords.
 This scheme was introduced in PostgreSQL 7.2;
 prior to this PostgreSQL stored it's password in plain text.